Preserving Your Rights and Freedoms

-Probate & Estate Planning
+Probate And Estate Planning Guidance For Your Future

 Probate is the legal and financial processes involved when dealing with the property, money, and possessions of a person who has passed.
 The purpose of the probate process is to prove if a will is valid and confirm who has the authority to administer the estate on behalf of the person who passed.
 Before the executor named on the will can claim, transfer, sell, or distribute any of the assets listed, they must apply for a grant of probate.

-The 5 Steps to Probate
+The 5 Steps To Probate

 • Step 1: Identify all of the deceased’s assets & liabilities.